 Our aim is simple, to promote the work of the emergency services, promote efficiency, educate the public, and promote volunteering opportunities.
 Volunteers are an essential part of the emergency services and they play a core part in keeping Britain safe.
 Such volunteering roles include; Special Constables, Retained Firefighters, NHS Community Responders, St John Ambulance, RNLI, Search and Rescue and Coastguard volunteers.

 Whilst we are part of the Emergency Services Memorial, the 999 Day is an excellent opportunity for other emergency services charities to fundraise, raise their profile and participate in this event.
-Inspired by the Armed Forces Day, we are looking forward to promoting the excellent work our emergency services do.
+Inspired by the Armed Forces Day, we are proud to support and promote the excellent work carried out by our emergency services across all four corners of the UK.

 Proudly supported by: